samyachour/PoliticalDebateApp_Backend/README.md

 #### `starred_list/`

-- add new debate to starred list
+- add new debate to user's starred list

 POST